github/octoforce-actions/docs/Getting Started.md

       - `SALESFORCE_JWT_KEY` - use the contents of the server.key file generated in step 4 above
       - `SALESFORCE_CLIENT_ID` - use the Consumer Key of the connected app you just created
 6. Clone your production org to create a sandbox named "template".
 This is the org that will be cloned to create your dev and uat sandboxes.
 7. When your newly created template sandbox is provisioned, configure it identically to how you did in step 5 above.
 You can use the same certificate and key pair or generate new ones.
+Create two repo secrets with the following values from your template sandbox:
+    - `SALESFORCE_TEMPLATE_CONSUMER_KEY` - use the consumer key of the octoforce connected app replicated from production to your template sandbox
+    - `SALESFORCE_TEMPLATE_JWT_SECRET_KEY` - use the value of the server.key file related to your template certificate
+    - `SALESFORCE_TEMPLATE_USERNAME` - use the username of the salesforce admin user replicated in your template sandbox
-8. [Follow these directions](https://github.com/github/octoforce-actions/blob/add-setup-docs/docs/SFDX%20Auth%20URLs%20%26%20Encryption.md) for the AGE key setup.
+9. [Follow these directions](https://github.com/github/octoforce-actions/blob/add-setup-docs/docs/SFDX%20Auth%20URLs%20%26%20Encryption.md) for the AGE key setup.
-9. Create a GitHub PAT with "repo" scope and store its value as a secret in your repo with the key `SCOPED_PAT`.
+10. Create a GitHub PAT with "repo" scope and store its value as a secret in your repo with the key `SCOPED_PAT`.
-10. Configure the repository variables listed at the bottom of this document to your liking.
+11. Configure the repository variables listed at the bottom of this document to your liking.
-11. Create a release branch in line with the release branch naming strategy you've decided upon.
+12. Create a release branch in line with the release branch naming strategy you've decided upon.
-12. In your local copy of your new repo, run the `scripts/setup` script to install all required plugins.
+13. In your local copy of your new repo, run the `scripts/setup` script to install all required plugins.
-13. Import your Salesforce org's metadata into your repo:
+14. Import your Salesforce org's metadata into your repo:
     - Create an issue to import your Salesforce metadata into your repo.
     - Create a new branch for your issue, following the issue branch naming convention (e.g., issue-1 for your repo).  **Wait for your dev and uat sandboxes to be fully provisioned before proceeding.**
     - Check out your new issue branch locally and run the `scripts/sandbox_auth` script.
 You will be prompted to log into your newly created dev and uat sandboxes.